 How about Catholicism?
 They claim to have the power to change God’s ordinances at will.
 Just look into their history a little bit, and you will see how presumptuous they are.
 But can the righteousness of God be altered?
 Tomorrow is St. Patrick’s Day, and I have a perfect example for you.
 On Fridays during Lent, it is forbidden for Catholics to eat meat.
 Oh, except, well, nevermind if St. Patrick’s Day falls on a Friday.
 Just never mind.
 Go ahead and have that corned beef or whatever.
 It’s okay, but just for one day.
 We don’t want to ruin your party.
 (More like we don’t want a reason to excommunicate folks who would otherwise be paying tithes.)

 Do you see?
 Is it clear?
 Inconsistency is key to determining whether a religion or a religious observance is legit.
-The Jews know this and have good reason to scoff at Christians when we tell them that the Law is no longer valid.
+Some Jews know this and have good reason to scoff at Christians when we tell them that the Law is no longer valid.
 “Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.”
 Deuteronomy 4:2 (Also see Deut.
 12:32, Proverbs 30:6, and Revelation 22:18-19)

 Note: I am not condemning Muslims, Catholics, Christians, or anyone else who has been fooled by a religious leader.
 I am issuing a wake-up call.
 See tomorrow’s post for more on that topic.